-Carroll students and families may be eligible for selected educationrelated tax provisions of the Federal Taxpayer Relief Act of 1997, including:
+Carroll students and families may be eligible for selected education-related tax provisions of the Federal Taxpayer Relief Act of 1997, including:

-- 1. American Opportunity Credit provides a maximum \$2,500 per year tax credit (non-refundable) for each eligible student for up to four years.
-Qualifying expenses includee tuition, fees and required course materials.
-The credit modifies the Hope credit for tax years 2009 and 2010. - 2.
-The Hope Credit generally applies to 2008 and earlier tax years or students attending school in a Midwestern disaster area.
-It provides a maximum \$2,400 per year tax credit (non-refundable) for each eligible student for the first two years of college. - 3.
+- American Opportunity Credit provides a maximum \$2,500 per year tax credit (non-refundable) for each eligible student for up to four years and up to \$1,000 of the credit can be refunded if your credit is more than you owe in taxes.
+Qualifying expenses include tuition, fees and required course materials. - 2.
 Student Loan Interest Deduction provides a non-refundable deduction (not credit) of interest on qualified education loans used to finance qualified education expenses.
-The maximum deduction each taxpayer is permitted to take is \$2,500. - 4.
-IRA Withdrawals eliminates the 10% penalty for early withdrawal of tax-deductible amounts placed in Individual Retirement Accounts (IRA) used to pay qualified educational expenses. - 5.
-IRA contributions provide a new education IRA for tax years beginning after December 31, 1997.
+The maximum deduction each taxpayer is permitted to take is \$2,500.

-6. Tuition and Fees Deduction.
-For 2009, taxpayers may be able to deduct up to \$4,000 paid toward qualified tuition and related expenses as an adjustment to income.
+- 3. Tuition and Fees Deduction.
+For 2011, taxpayers may be able to deduct up to \$4,000 paid toward qualified tuition and related expenses as an adjustment to income. - Lifetime Learning Tax Credit provides up to \$2,000 per tax return, (not per student).
+Unlike the American Opportunity Credit, this is non-refundable.